raffaelespazzoli/openshift-sdn-encrypted-tunnel/README.md

 Service Proxying is the ability to load balance connection to Kubernetes services to pods.
 In this case we want to be able to load abalnce conenction to a service of a connected Kubernetes cluster to the pods of this cluster.
-To do so we use [kube-router](https://www.kube-router.io/), the architecture is the following:
+To do so we use IPVS managed by [kube-router](https://www.kube-router.io/), the architecture is the following:

 ![service-proxying](./media/service-proxying.png)

 ## Discovery

 Discovery is the ability to discover Kuberneets service IPs by quering a DNS.
-We define the convention that each cluster has a domain of this pattern `.cluster.<cluster-name>` besides the usual `cluster.local`.
+We define the convention that each cluster has a domain of this pattern `.cluster.<cluster-name>`, besides the usual `.cluster.local`.
 We use [coredns](https://coredns.io/) to setup a DNS server with the followign architecture:

 ![coredns](./media/coredns.png)